nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a new employee: `/add`

-Adds a new employee to the address book.
+Adds a new employee to PayBack.

 Format:
 * `/add NAME, PHONE, EMAIL, ADDRESS, YEAR_JOINED`